shaunburdick/slack-ooo-personal/README.md

 - End time: Set an end time and the bot will shut off on a set time
 - Respond to IM/Multi-Person IM when someone directly messages you
 - Respond to a channel where you are directly mentioned (@username)
-- Reminder buffer: Bot will not respond to user/channel until a give time has elapsed (to prevent spamming)
+- Reminder buffer: Bot will not respond to user/channel until a given time has elapsed (to prevent spamming)
 - Auto Mark: Bot can mark all your messages as read

 ## Personal Slack Token